slab-itu/citaiton_classification/README.md

-This folder contains data and code to reproduce the analysis presented in the paper "Leveraging In-Text Citation Classification Predictive Model for Scholarly Search System".
+This folder contains data and code to reproduce the analysis presented in the paper "An In-text Citation Classification Predictive Model for a Scholarly Search System".